tongorkn-max/DreamGadgetStore1/README.md

 # 📱 Dream Gadget Store

+E-Commerce Web Application Project Report

+Student Name: Tongor Korden

+Student ID:25253/2024

+University: University of Lay Adventists of Kigali (UNILAK)

+Programme: Bachelor of Science in Information Systems

+Course: E-Commerce and Web Application

+Lecturer: Eric Maniraguha

+Academic Year: 2026

+Introduction:
+Dream Gadget Store is a modern web-based E-Commerce application developed to simplify the buying and selling of electronic products online.
+The system provides customers with a convenient shopping experience while allowing administrators to efficiently manage products, categories, customers, orders, and reports through an integrated administration dashboard.

+The project was developed using PHP, MySQL, HTML5, CSS3, Bootstrap 5, and JavaScript.
+To follow modern software engineering practices, Git and GitHub were used for version control, Docker was used for application containerization, GitHub Actions implemented Continuous Integration (CI), and InfinityFree was used to deploy the application online.
 A modern, responsive E-Commerce Web Application developed using **PHP, MySQL, Bootstrap 5, HTML5, CSS3, JavaScript, Docker, and GitHub Actions**.

 Dream Gadget Store enables customers to browse electronic products, search products, manage shopping carts, place orders, and contact the store.
 The system also provides administrators with a professional dashboard to manage products, categories, customers, orders, reports, and business analytics.

+---
+Problem Statement

+Many small businesses still rely on manual methods or outdated systems for managing products, customer information, and sales records.
+These methods often lead to inaccurate records, delayed customer service, and inefficient business operations.

+The Dream Gadget Store system was developed to provide an online platform where customers can browse products, place orders, and manage their accounts while enabling administrators to efficiently manage business operations through a secure web application.
 ---
 # 🌐 Live Demo

 https://dreamgadgetstore.gt.tc/